 LSIs are very small in size but the size of R&D investment is large and the gestation period is long, particularly so for CPU.
-It is reported that the initial design of 32-bit CPU architecture was started in as early as the middle of 1970s, 20 years before the first product of Intel 486 was shipped.
+It is reported that the initial design of 32-bit CPU architecture was started in as early as the middle of 1970s, 20 years before the shipment of Intel 486, the first 32-bit CPU.
 Even for memories, the size of R&D investment is very high and the gestation period extends for several years.